XK-Society/Learn-Trail-MAHa/README.md

-# Learn Trail - Base SEA Hackathon Project
+# Learn Trail - MAHa- Telegram Mini App Hackathon Project

 ## Overview

-Learn Trail is an interactive learning platform built on the Base network for the Base SEA Hackathon.
+Learn Trail is an interactive learning platform built in MAHa- Telegram Mini App Hackathon.
 It combines blockchain technology with educational content to create an engaging and rewarding learning experience.

 ## Features